UWC2-APIDOC/to-do-service-public/docs/tutorials/delete-a-task.md

     json-server -w to-do-db-source.json
     ```

-2. Open the Postman app on your desktop.
+1. Open the Postman app on your desktop.
-3. In the Postman app, create a new request with these values:
+1. In the Postman app, create a new request with these values:
-    - **METHOD**: DELETE
+    * **METHOD**: DELETE
-    - **URL**: `{{base_url}}/tasks/5` (replace `5` with the ID of the task you want to delete)
-    - **Headers**:
-        - `Content-Type: application/json`
+    * **URL**: `{{base_url}}/tasks/{id}`

-4. Choose **Send** to make the request.
+1. In the Postman app, choose **Send** to make the request.
-5. Watch for the response body, which should be empty, indicating that the task with the specified ID has been successfully deleted.
+1. Watch for the response body, which should look something like this.
+Note that the response should include only the user's `id` targeted for deletion.

+    ```js
+    {
+        "user_id": 3,
+        "title": "Get new tires",
+        "description": "Get new tires for Hoppity",
+        "due_date": "2024-03-11T14:00",
+        "warning": "-60",
+        "id": 5
+    }
+    ```

-After completing this tutorial in Postman, you might want to repeat it in your favorite programming language.
-To do this, adapt the values from the tutorial to the properties and arguments that the language uses to make REST API calls.
+After doing this tutorial in Postman, you might like to repeat it in
+your favorite programming language.
+To do this, adapt the values from
+the tutorial to the properties and arguments that the language uses to
+make REST API calls.